cornershopcreative-archive/plugin_thumbnail-field/readme.txt

 = What about multi-fields? =

 Mostly this plugin assumes fields will have single, textual values.
 But you may have a custom field, or be fetching a built-in key such as 'sizes', that isn't.
 Not to fear!
 This will happily return a maybe-unserialized array for you if it finds something of that sort.
-In these cases, using `the_thumbnail_field()` will be pretty useless Ñ you'll want to use `get_thumbnail_field()` to fetch the array and manipulate/echo values within in.
+In these cases, using `the_thumbnail_field()` will be pretty useless -- you'll want to use `get_thumbnail_field()` to fetch the array and manipulate/echo values within it.

 == Changelog ==